 The civil rights of 1964 protect all individual from any form of sexual discrimination.
 This law makes it clear that no employer should discriminate anyone when it comes to firing or hiring and any other form of employment benefits such as salary raises, promotions or any opportunity due to their sex.
 Sexual discrimination in the workplace is a big threat to society and in the eyes of the court, it’s a form of sex discrimination.

-As already stated earlier the civil rights act of 1964 protects all individuals from any form of sexual discrimination in the workplace, some states, however, offer more protection to its residents against sexual discrimination.
+As stated earlier the civil rights act of 1964 protects all individuals from any form of sexual discrimination in the workplace, some states, however, offer more protection to its residents against sexual discrimination.
 There is a need for everyone to check with their state laws regarding sexual discrimination.

 Types Of Sexual Harassment Claims